-The purpose of the EIS is to identify and describe valued ecosystem components which are present on the Site or adjacent lands; and to identify and assess whether the proposed development will result in potential impacts to the ecologically significant components and propose measures to avoid or mitigate impacts so that the development can proceed.
-Specifically, this EIS has been prepared to fulfil the requirements of City of Ottawa Official Plan in support a Secondary Plan submission.
+The purpose of the EIS is to identify and describe the natural features which are present on the Site or adjacent lands; and to identify and assess whether the proposed development will result in potential impacts to the natural features and propose measures to avoid or mitigate impacts so that the development can proceed.
+Specifically, this EIS has been prepared to fulfil the requirements of City of Ottawa Official Plan in support of a Secondary Plan submission.